0ofline/PkmnCrdLst/readme.md

     </details>

 > [!IMPORTANT]
-> If you want to fork some of my JS functions or use some of the assets in this file, please ask [Kyutka3](https://github.com/0ofline)) and [Jideeh](https://x.com/jideeh1) for Permission!
+> If you want to fork some of my JS functions or use some of the assets in this file, please ask [Kyutka3](https://github.com/0ofline) and [Jideeh](https://x.com/jideeh1) for Permission!
+> [!NOTE]
+> Further information about each card will be a data of its own.
+This could mean we are making our own set of data for anyone to use as API.

 ## License
-The source code for this fan porject is licensed under the MIT License. click the <a href="License.txt">LICENSE</a>file for more details.
+The source code for this fan project is licensed under the MIT License. click the <a href="License.txt">LICENSE</a> file for more details.

 Pokémon and Pokémon card images are © Nintendo, Creatures Inc., GAME FREAK, and The Pokémon Company.
 These images are used for fan purposes only and are not licensed under the MIT License.
 This website is a fan project and is not affiliated with or endorsed by any of these companies.
 All trademarks and copyrights are property of their respective owners.